people-os/support-shift-scheduler/README.md

 You will also need:

 - For creating a `balena.io` schedule, a JSON file with credentials associated with the existing service account of our `Support Algo Calendar` Google Cloud project.
-- Alternatively, for creating a `devOps` or `productOS` schedule (where a service account is not used), a JSON file containing your Google OAuth app credentials.
+- Alternatively, for creating a `devOps`, `productOS` or `supportAuditing` schedule (where a service account is not used), a JSON file containing your Google OAuth app credentials.
 - A `.env` file in the project root directory, which you can base on the included [.env.dist](.env.dist).

-For assistance, please contact `@AlidaOdendaal`, or operations.
+For assistance, please contact `@AlidaOdendaal`, or teamOS operations.